4SAGE

 3. Copy the KDD template files (L0 through L6) into the project's kdd/ directory.

-7. Read conductor.md from the framework repository — it contains your complete operating instructions for running the session.
+5. Read conductor.md — it contains your operating instructions.